pushpalroy/GooglePlayCloned/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](/LICENSE) file for details
+This project is licensed under the Apache License 2.0 - see the [LICENSE.md](/LICENSE) file for details